openreplay/documentation/content/deployment/openreplay-admin.md

 ---
-title: "OpenReplay CLI"
+title: "OpenReplay Administration"
-metaTitle: "OpenReplay CLI"
+metaTitle: "OpenReplay Administration"
-metaDescription: "How to use the CLI to easily manage your OpenReplay instance."
+metaDescription: "How to easily administer and manage your OpenReplay instance."
 ---

-## Options
+## CLI

 The CLI is helpful for managing basic aspects of your OpenReplay instance, things such as restarting or reinstalling a service, accessing a component's logs or simply checking the status of your backend services.